Jayasri44/Terraform/README.md

 systemctl status Jenkins : to check the Jenkins status , whether its running or not LOGIN INTO JENKINS DASHBOARD
 To access Jenkins.
-We need to allow inbound traffic on PORT 8080 in the AWS security group
+We need to allow inbound traffic on PORT 8080 in the AWS security group Copy the public ip of the server and paste in the browser with port number 8080{Example : 54.89.243.242:8080}